Latte Filters

 batch (int $length, mixed $item)array

-Filter that simplifies the listing of linear data in the form of a table.
-It returns an array of array with the given number of items.
-If you provide a second parameter this is used to fill up missing items on the last row.
+A filter that simplifies listing linear data in a table format.
+It returns an array of arrays with the specified number of items.
+If you provide a second parameter, it will be used to fill in missing items in the last row.

 {var $items = ['a', 'b', 'c', 'd', 'e']}